nguyenvukhang/kitty2/docs/shell-integration.rst

 the last mouse clicked command output to be opened in a pager for easy browsing.

 In addition, You can define shortcut to get the first command output on screen.
-For example, define the following in :file:`kitty.conf`:
+For example, define the following in :file:`alatty.conf`:

 .. code:: conf